2025 Agricultural Policy Trends Based on FFTC-AP platform publications

 Based on the analysis, Asian countries could consider a strategic transformation to address future challenges.

-It is essential to invest in inclusive agri-tech ecosystems.
+It is essential to accelerate digital and smart agriculture: AI, remote sensing, geospatial intelligence, and robotics.
 Modernization must go beyond hardware to include farmer training and accessible finance.
 By combining AI and smart farming with autonomous farming technologies to offset labor shortage, improve productivity, and reduce environmental impacts, nations can ensure that smallholders and aging farmers can actually adopt and benefit from innovative technologies.
+Public-private partnership should drive innovation deployment at scale.

-Economically, nations need to strengthen regional value chains and risk-sharing.
+Economically, nations should develop interoperable logistics data systems, cold-chain infrastructure, and multimodal transport networks to strengthen regional value chains and risk-sharing.
 Utilizing logistics hubs and regional agreements helps diversify markets and cushion against geopolitical shocks.
 This network also provides a platform to promote high-value products, such as halal goods and indigenous crops.

 Finally, countries must enhance governance, data, and evaluation.
 Success relies on robust monitoring systems, such as AI-based data and biodiversity tracking.
 Establishing clear feedback loops allows governments to continually refine policies and ensure real impact on farmers and ecosystems.